-for the admission to the thesis evaluation procedure

-Thesis Title:

-List of attended educational Course activities and of passed exams:

-List of attended Conferences, Schools, International meeting:

-Periods spent outside Italy:

-List of publications:

-Research outputs (i.e. new equipment, processes, know-how, methodologies, spin-offs,):

-Other scientific/academic/industrial commitments during the PhD period:
+Thesis Title: List of attended educational Course activities and of passed exams: List of attended Conferences, Schools, International meeting: Periods spent outside Italy: List of publications: Research outputs (i.e. new equipment, processes, know-how, methodologies, spin-offs,): Other scientific/academic/industrial commitments during the PhD period:

+Evaluation of the PhD student Name Surname for the admission to the thesis evaluation procedure

+(b) Supervisor evaluation and PhD Course Board Approval

+(NB to be filled in by the Supervisor)

 Evaluation of the Thesis Work:

-(to be filled in by the Supervisor)

 Evaluation of the PhD student attitude about possible future activities in an academic or non-academic environment

-(to be filled in by the Supervisor)

 Other comments:

-(to be filled in by the Supervisor)

 The Supervisor: Prof. Name Surname

 The Course Coordinator: Prof. Name Surname

 Approved by the PhD Course Board on: (type the date of the Course Board admission meeting)

-DICHIARAZIONE DI RISERVATEZZA E DI RICONOSCIMENTO DEI DIRITTI DI UTILIZZAZIONE DELLA PROPRIETÀ INTELLETTUALE sotto la supervisione del/la Prof./ssa
+DICHIARAZIONE DI RISERVATEZZA E DI RICONOSCIMENTO DEI DIRITTI DI UTILIZZAZIONE DELLA PROPRIETÀ INTELLETTUALE